WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 A customer is more likely to open and click on your email after he has bought from you than when he is just a prospect.

-So it makes a lot of sense to send them relevant emails containing product recommendations, based on the item(s) they have just bought.
-Have a look at an incredibly persuasive email from Mackenzie:
+So, it makes a lot of sense to send them relevant emails containing product recommendations based on the item(s) they have just bought.

-Notice, Mackenzie shares a coupon code to encourage repeat buying, and the code has an expiry period of 30 days - that's good.
+As you can notice, Mackenzie shares a coupon code to encourage repeat buying, and the code has an expiry period of 30 days - that's good.

-Action Tips: Recommend up to 3 most relevant products in this email.
+Action Tips: Recommend up to 3 most relevant products in this WooCommerce automated email.
 Avoid exceeding that number.
 Keep in mind that your new customers are also likely to recommend your store to their friends or relatives.
 So, nudge them to share by incentivizing them.

 Product use cases, ideas, maintenance, best practices, or even back-stories that went into their production - can all make a positive impression.